pobengtsson/bth013-exercises/ex-1/README.md

 ```
 * Create a new project by running the following command and **making the relevant choices**.
   Start by giving your project a good name (you can just type the name when asked and it will replace the default.)
   This is the first part of the exercise where you need to understand what choices to make when initiating a new Vue.js project.
-(HINT: defaults usually works, except that you need to also choose Cypress to be able to run the tests.)
+  (**HINT**: defaults usually works, except that you need to also choose Cypress to be able to run the tests.)
   ```bash
   npm init vue@3
   ```